-Whether you’re hoping to make the Olympics for the 100m or just enjoy a ‘run’ on the world famous Bondi to Bronte track, you’ll likely need some running gear.
+Whether you’re hoping to make the Olympics for the 100m or just enjoy a ‘run’ on the world-famous Bondi to Bronte track, you’ll likely need some running clothes and gear.
 In the words of Nike, “If you have a body, you are an athlete”; this has never been truer.

-It is easy to get confused, lost and even intimidated by the plethora of running brands that exist today, especially when they’re all pushing some sort of extra special sweat wicking, fast drying, organic, knitted technology in their kit.
-If you’re looking for something to keep you looking cool and allowing you to move in whatever way you see fit, here is our selection of the coolest running brands for men.
+It is easy to get confused, lost and even intimidated by the plethora of running brands that exist today, especially when they’re all pushing some sort of extra-special sweat-wicking, fast-drying, organic, knitted technology in their kit.
+If you’re looking for something to keep you looking cool and will allow you to move in whatever way you see fit, here is our selection of running clothes and footwear brands for men.

 Rhone is a startup activewear company that caters specifically for men.
 Not one to do things by halves, Rhone uses some of the finest materials in the production of its clothing, including silverthread to help combat the effects of body odour thanks to its anti-bacterial properties.
 Rhone's use of silver is called SilverTech.
 The company's ethos is to seamlessly integrate 'fit, form and function' for those – particularly affluent men – who are committed to an active lifestyle.